How to scale Bitcoin (without changing a thing)

-- Assessing the size of Bitcoin’s M2 is at least plausible, whereas for gold it’s impossible.
-By M2 I mean the value of the Bitcoin credit economy.
+- Assessing the amount of Bitcoin credit outstanding is at least plausible, whereas for gold it’s impossible.
 If exchanges issue IOUs redeemable for Bitcoin deposits, as they do today, we have the tools to verify that they aren’t lying to us

 In short, Bitcoin provides auditability guarantees that are incomparably better than those provided by gold, doing away with the need for a trusted supply chain, costly overhead for storage, or costly inbound verification.
 The cryptographic nature of Bitcoin, which can be extended through simple proof of reserve attestations, is exactly what makes it so amenable to trust-minimized custodianship.